• Skip to primary navigation

 intervention orders

-It is becoming more and more common for people to have international aspects to their private lives which can make dealing with their estates complex.
+It is becoming more and more common for people to have international aspects to their private lives, which can make dealing with their estates complex.
 Many people now own assets in foreign countries or spend significant periods of time living or working abroad.

 International estate assistance

-As part of our executry service we assist professionals or executors in foreign jurisdictions who are dealing with the estate of someone who died abroad, but had assets in Scotland.
-Scotland has its own legal system and the probate process here is different from the rest of the UK.
-The inheritance tax system is however the same for all of the UK.
+As part of our executry service, we assist professionals or executors in foreign jurisdictions who are dealing with the estate of someone who died abroad, but had assets in Scotland.
+Scotland has its own legal system, and the probate process here is different from the rest of the UK.
+The inheritance tax system is, however, the same for all of the UK.

 Even if probate is obtained in another country, it may still be necessary to apply for probate (known as “confirmation”) in Scotland or to apply to the Scottish court to have the foreign probate “resealed” here.
 Once confirmation has been obtained (or a foreign grant of probate resealed in Scotland), the Certificate of Confirmation will enable the executor to sell or transfer the asset situated in Scotland.

-We can provide you with advice regarding the Scottish system and can handle all or any the following steps in the process for you:
+We can provide you with advice regarding the Scottish system and can handle all or any of the following steps in the process for you:

 • Catalogue all assets sited in Scotland